fgcz/BioBeamerLauncher/ReadMe.md

 - **Internet access** is required to fetch configuration files and repositories.
 - **Python 3.8+** must be installed.
 You can install all Python dependencies using the provided `pyproject.toml`.
 - **robocopy** (Windows) and/or **scp/ssh** (Linux/Unix) must be installed and available in your system PATH for file transfer operations and integration tests.
+- If you want to use **scp** for remote transfers, you must set up passwordless SSH access (e.g., using SSH keys) to the remote host in advance.
+The target path in the XML config must be in the format `host:/path` (or `user@host:/path` if a username is needed).

 ## Installation
 To install the launcher and its dependencies, run: